-It’s Mardi Gras y’all, and you know what that means – beads, masks, drinks and friiiiiieeed chicken!
-This parade snack is an undisputed favorite among Mardi Gras veterans, but we all know that it might not be the healthiest for our bodies.
+It’s Mardi Gras y’all, and you know what that means – beads, masks, drinks and fried chicken!
+This parade snack is an undisputed favorite among Mardi Gras veterans, but we all know that it's not the healthiest for our bodies.
 Instead of skipping fried chicken altogether, consider some healthier options that will satisfy your craving but cut some of the grease and calories.

 As noted in the article, also keep these points in mind: